Skip to main content

 For rich braised pork, try full-bodied junmai.

-Junmai embraces melting fatty sweetness.
-Room temperature or slightly warm.
+Junmai’s umami embraces the melting, fatty sweetness.
+Room temperature or slightly warm, leaning into that sweetness.

 Tonkatsu × Honjozo